 Incoming Transfer Students

 New transfer students who have not yet satisfied the Weinberg foreign language requirement or who have questions about foreign language study at Northwestern should consult the language coordinators in the relevant language departments.
-For information on language coordinators, consult Northwestern's "Everything You Wanted to Know About Learning Languages at Northwestern" brochure.
+For information on language coordinators, consult Northwestern's brochure on "Everything You Wanted to Know about Learning Languages at Northwestern."

 Disabilities Affecting Foreign Language Acquisition